-Location: At this time the Area of Searches (AoSs) and potential export cable locations are based on desktop assessments, therefore, to be judicious it has been assumed that the geophysical surveys will be conducted across the whole of the application area.
+Location: At this time the foreshore project area and potential export cable locations are based on desktop assessments, therefore, to be judicious it has been assumed that the geophysical surveys will be conducted across the whole of the application area.
 The survey will be undertaken within the boundary and along the potential cable export routes and across mooring/anchorage areas.